What does the Emperor-Maximilian-Prize stand for?

 When will the award ceremony take place?

-The Emperor-Maximilian-Prize will be awarded in Innsbruck in spring 2026.
+The Emperor-Maximilian-Prize award ceremony took place in Innsbruck in the spring of 2026.

 Contact